ediarum/ediarum.WEB/APPCONF.md

 Between the objects relations can be formed.
 These relations are also of different kinds and should be defined.
 E.g. a digital scholarly edition of letters defines the following relations: between person and letter (as sender or recipient), between person and place (as birthplace or place of residence), etc.

+Besides objects and relations it is also possible to define search indexes.

 The structure of the `appconf.xml` is as follows: